designcontainer/octonitor/README.md

 # Code what and how
 Description of the files:

+## Rust files

 `endpoint.rs` - This file contains the structs for the Slack api endpoints.
 This was to make serialization (turning into json) easier, but it is kinda akward.
 Oh yeah and it's also so I don't have to manually write the method every time, but idk if the abstraction is really necessary here.

 `message.rs`  - This is a structure which mimics the information in the slack message.
 This is also to make the serialization easier and have to not have to hardcode some blahblahblah.

 `bot.rs`      - Actual bot code that sends the messages and stuff.
 Kinda self explanitory just a little worse than plain English.

+## Documentation files
+´something.excalidraw´ - This is a diagram of the monitor tool made on the [excalidraw](https://excalidraw) so somewhere on the site there is probably an option to import files or just drag 'n drop the file over.

+´gaming.json´ - The json response returned from the server.
+Good if you need to debug or rewrite my shitty code.
+So atleast in the year of our lord 2025 that is what the response looked like.

+## Misc files
+´to.ignore´   - This is the file that contains the domains to ignore.
+It should be placed into a persistent volume when ran in a containerized environtment.
+Otherwise just make it accesible to the binary, to find the place where it is loaded in the rs shit do `grep -rnH --exclude-dir=target "to.ignore" ./*` from the project root where this file is.

 # Dockershit
 Most of the file is pretty self explanitory.
 To be general the Dockerfile does the following: